courselab/snaskii21/README.md

 Finally, build the software and install it either globally or locally.

-To install the programa under the system path --- usually placing the binary in `/usr/bin` and the data files in `/usr/share` ---, run:
+To install the program under the system path --- usually placing the binary in `/usr/bin` and the data files in `/usr/share` ---, run:

 ```